auth0/docs/articles/users/search/v3/index.md

   - users
   - user-management
   - search
+  contentType:
+    - how-to
 ---

 # User Search

 Looking for someone?
 You can search for users matching a custom query with the [list or search users](/api/management/v2#!/Users/get_users) endpoint.

-In this article you'll learn how to search for users and sort the results.
+In this article, you'll learn how to search for users and sort the results.

 ## Before you start